 Plagiarism is an often-contested and fuzzy concept, and no definition will satisfy everyone.
 Our aim is to be transparent and fair in resolving disputes.

 Plagiarism is the use of someone else's words or concepts without properly attributing those words or concepts to their original source.
 Simply finding and replacing names, substituting synonyms, or rearranging a few words is not enough to make the work original to you.
 Deliberately writing a work using the same general idea as another work is not plagiarism, but citation is always appreciated.
-Generally, quotes from the source material (canon) on which the content is based will not constitute plagiarism, nor will obvious allusions ("Use the Force, Luke!").
+Generally, quotes from the source material (canon) on which the Content is based will not constitute plagiarism, nor will obvious allusions ("Use the Force, Luke!").
 However, when in doubt, cite.
-Be aware that the abuse team may decide that your citation is not sufficient to render the work your own; a mere nod to another author whose work you are presenting as your own may result in a judgment of plagiarism.
+Be aware that the Policy & Abuse team may decide that your citation is not sufficient to render the work your own; a mere nod to another author whose work you are presenting as your own may result in a judgment of plagiarism.

-Plagiarism is a violation of the ToS and will incur the penalties described in the abuse policy.
-As with all content that violates the ToS, plagiarized content must be removed.
-Depending on the type and amount of plagiarized content, this might entail removing an entire piece of content, removing only the plagiarized portions from a longer work while leaving the original material, or adding citations.
+Plagiarism is a violation of the ToS and will incur the penalties described in the Abuse Policy.
+As with all Content that violates the ToS, plagiarized Content must be removed.
+Depending on the type and amount of plagiarized Content, this might entail removing an entire piece of Content, removing only the plagiarized portions from a longer work while leaving the original material, or adding citations.

 If you believe a fanwork posted on the Archive plagiarizes another work, please report the work to the Policy & Abuse team.
 In order to allow us to investigate, please provide a link to the work on the Archive, relevant excerpts, and a specific citation of the original material (for example, a URL or a book edition and page number).